jakewiseberg/ftc_app/frlibs/src/main/java/org/fawkesbots/rc/vendetta/readme.md

 ##Gyro
 Gyro is still buggy.
 Basically, create a Gyro object, and call .init() on it.
 Then, check the orientation[0] value.
 It is recommended to calculate drift and convert to degrees.
-The gyro is still buggy, so far clockwise turning works and only 90 degrees as "-45" degrees (appr.)
+The gyro is still buggy.
+GyroTest.java under tests contains a working example.
+In this example, -30 degrees is left.
+270 degrees is right. -70 is 180 degrees.
+0 is home.
+I do not know why this is.
+Make sure to steady the phone when using this.
+Reboot if your values are jumpy.